mwshinn/PyDDM/doc/quickstart.rst

 Fitting a model to data
 ~~~~~~~~~~~~~~~~~~~~~~~

 Now that we have loaded these data, we can fit a model to them.
+First
+we will fit a DDM, and then we will fit a GDDM.

 First, we want to let the drift rate vary with the coherence.
 To do
 so, we must subclass :class:`.Drift`.
 Each subclass must contain a name